Great Divergence: Representative government

 Over the centuries, the English Parliament progressively limited the power of the English monarchy, a process that arguably culminated in the English Civil War.

 A number of economists have argued that representative government was a factor in the Great Divergence.
 They argue that absolutist governments, where rulers are not broadly accountable, are prone to corruption and rent-seeking while hurting property rights and innovation.
 Representative governments however were accountable to broader segments of the population and thus had to protect property rights and not rule in arbitrary ways, which caused economic prosperity.
 Discussed effects between democratization and economic growth during Great Divergence include increasing elite competition incentivizing economic growth.

 Globalization

-A 2017 study in the American Economic Review found that "globalization was the major driver of the economic divergence between the rich and the poor portions of the world in the years 1850–1900."
+A 2017 study in The American Economic Review found that "globalization was the major driver of the economic divergence between the rich and the poor portions of the world in the years 1850–1900."
 The states that benefited from globalization were "characterised by strong constraints on executive power, a distinct feature of the institutional environment that has been demonstrated to favour private investment."
-One of other advantages was transformation in technological power in U.S. and Europe.
-As an illustration, in 1839 a Chinese official, lead by Lin Zexu, decided to ban the trade with British merchants who flooded China with opium.
-However, in the incipient First Opium War, "China's creaking imperial navy was no match for a small fleet of British gunboats, driven by steam engines and shielded with steel armour".
+According to the economic historians Kevin O'Rourke, Leandro Prados de la Escosura and Guillaume Daudin, there were several factors which led to the rapid increase in globalization between 1815 and 1870, including the end of the Napoleonic Wars ushering in a period of relative peace in Europe, innovations in transportation and military technologies and the gradual liberalization of European governments.